Christianity in Eritrea

+Eritrea as a country and the Eritrean community are multi-religious.
+Eritrea has two dominant religions, Christianity and Islam.

-Eritrea as a country and the Eritrean community are multi-religious; Eritrea has two dominant religions: Christianity and Islam, with most estimates placing the Christian share of the population at approximately 60%.
+Eritrea as a country and the Eritrean community are multi-religious; Eritrea has two dominant religions: Christianity and Islam, the various estimates place Christianity (all denominations) as the religion of between 63% of the population of Eritrea.
 Eritrean Christians are primarily followers of Oriental Orthodoxy, with a much smaller segment are members of the Catholic Church, and less than one percent of the population following P'ent'ay Evangelicalism.

+History

 The Kingdom of Aksum, which overlapped with what is now Eritrea, was the first African Christian country in the world having officially adopted Christianity as the state religion in the 4th century and Christianity is the oldest world religion practiced in the country.
-One of oldest monasteries in the country Debre Sina dates back to the 4th century, it is one of the oldests monasteries in Africa and the world.
+One of oldest monasteries in the country Debre Sina dates back to the 4th century, it is one of the oldest monasteries in Africa and the world.
 Christians in Eritrea constitute to three main groups; the Eritrean Orthodox Tewahedo Church, the Catholic Church (predominantly of the Eritrean Catholic Church), and the Evangelical Church (not recognized by government).
 The Catholic dioceses in Eritrea are the Eparches of Asmara, Barentu, Keren and Segeneiti.
 In 2002, Isaias Afwerki, the president of Eritrea, declared all independent Protestant Churches enemies of the state.
 For this reason, more than 2000 independent Protestants are detained due to their faith.